mozilla/mozdef-event-framework/README.md

     instruction
     exit 1
     fi  ```
 4. The GitHub Framework Repo which contains the initial Cloudformation template, this will automatically create your CI/CD pipeline and build out the serverless application as a part of that.
-You should not need to make any changes to it unless you plan to modify it for your own purposes, which is entire OK by us!
+You should not need to make any changes to it unless you plan to modify it for your own purposes, which is entirely OK by us!